ElshadaiK/elshadaiK/README.md

 -->

-- 😄 Pronouns: she/her
+- 😄 She/her
-- 🔭 I’m currently working on NodeJS & Flutter
-- 🌱 I’m currently learning ML & Product management
+- 👩‍💻 Working on NodeJS & Flutter && Learning ML & Product management
 - 📫 How to reach me: mail:elshadai@knovuslab.com or https://www.linkedin.com/in/elshadai-tegegn
 - ⚡ Hobbies: Playing basketball and writing